vor115384876/car-stock-ireland/README.md

     scenario 2 = 3% diesel sale growth
     scenario 3 = 2% diesel sale growth
     scenario 4 = 1% diesel sale growth

+## Varying on-road factors

+Currently the on-road factors for petrol and diesel are based on a 2017 study of cars in Germany (Tietge, Mock, Franco & Zacharof, 2017).

+A copy of the old on road factor from the SEAI Private car extract can be found in the "static_constants" folders for both Petrol and Diesel.